alexandr-g/alex-blog/content/posts/2019-11-19/index.md

 configure({ adapter: new Adapter() })
 ```

 That's it!
-Now you can use better assertions form the est-enzyme 🙂
+Now you can use better assertions form the `jest-enzyme` 🙂

 [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers/blob/master/packages/jest-enzyme/README.md) is a great addition to your React testing toolkit.
 It is not necessarily aiming at replacing Enzyme but a nice addition to it.